TactiCool-HUN/sf2e-anachronism-automation/README.md

 ## Check Publication
 [GM] If turned on, the module decides whether an armor has environmental protection available partially based on whether it is a Starfinder publication or not.

+## Visible Protection Icon
+[GM] If turned on, the Environmental Protection effect will put an icon on the token (the effect will be applied either way).

 # Contribution
 If you have suggestions for settings or features please let me know by opening an issue with the suggestion tag!